DCrizzle/backend/README.md

 	- a progress bar will display as data is loaded into Dgraph - once complete the database may be used
 - setup and use **Postman**
 	- launch Postman and click **Import** -> **Choose Files** then find, select, and upload the `backend/etc/postman/collection.json` file
-	- run `./bin/get_token` from the root of the `backend` repo and copy the output token value
+	- run `./bin/get_token` from the root of the `backend` repository and copy the output token value
 	- in each of your Postman requests, under the **Headers** tab, add a `Key` with the value "`Authorization`" and a `Value` with a value of the copied token and the requests are now authorized to communicate with the Dgraph database

 **NOTE**: the Management API key fetched from Auth0 is **_sensitive data_** and should not be shared publicly